Apply by: 29 July 2019

 Salary: £200 p/week

-Individuals wishing to become dry liners do not need to have any formal qualifications or training, although if you do they are likely to be advantageous.
+Individuals wishing to become Dry Liners do not need to have any formal qualifications or training, although they are likely to be beneficial.

-Prospective dry liners should have good practical skills, be able to read diagrams and technical drawings and have a good level of fitness.
+Prospective Dry Liners should have good practical skills, be able to read diagrams and technical drawings and a good level of fitness.

-As a dry liner, your work will involve a ‘fixing’ stage, followed by a ‘finishing’ stage.
+As a dry liner, your work would involve a ‘fixing’ stage, followed by a ‘finishing’ stage.

 Dry lining methods are used to hide wiring or pipes, improve a room’s acoustics, and provide a cavity space for insulation or to smooth out uneven walls during renovation work.
 This role could be combined with traditional plastering or other types of work, for example sectioning off areas in open-plan offices.